lokkhesh24/Ascent-Alert/README.markdown

 - **Login Page**: Transparent glassy login page with visible text, requiring authentication, with no top navigation displayed.
 Includes a link to the registration page.
 - **Register Page**: Transparent glassy registration page styled similarly to the login page, allowing new users to sign up with a username and password.
 - **Homepage**: Displays 10 unique ghat roads with flat-style buttons, centered text, and clickable Google search links using shortened location names (e.g., "Khar" for "Khardung La Pass, Ladakh").
 Top right buttons are padded more to the right for visibility.
-- **Safety Predictor**: Features a Bento box grid with properly aligned dropdowns and inputs, using a gradient background, and includes an embedded Google Maps iframe for visualization.
-Location dropdown shows shortened names.
+- **Safety Predictor**: Features a Bento box grid with properly aligned dropdowns and inputs, using a gradient background, and includes a downloadable KML file to view ghat road locations in 3D using Google Earth.
+Now supports voice input for all fields using the Web Speech API (best supported in Chrome and Edge).
 - **Dashboard Page**: Visualizes dataset insights with larger charts (Casualties by Ghat Road, Accidents by Time of Day, Cause vs Road Condition vs Ghat Road, and Road Condition vs Weather vs Ghat Road) using shortened location names, and allows PDF export.
 - **Result Page**: Centered "Try Another Prediction" button with error handling, now includes dynamically calculated slope and radius based on location coordinates.
 - **Responsive Design**: Works on desktop and mobile devices.